a-moharil/2AMM20/README.md

   2) NLM_FULL_DATA.zip consists of a single txt file ( NLM_FULL_DATA.txt) created using the above-mentioned MSHCorpus.

-Result_link.md consists of the Google Drive link where all the obtained results of the experimentations are uploaded.
+All obtained results of the experimentations are uploaded to a [Google Drive Folder](https://drive.google.com/drive/u/2/folders/1I30CCJ1ZzuXLs5020nWh7DD-YbGFOhcf) which can be accessed publicly through the link.

 ## BERT_POLYSEMY-BIOMEDICAL.PY
 After running the .py file the user will be presented to input some arguments.
 We explain these arguments below:-
 1) **"Enter the number of target terms that you wish to disambiguate"** :- The user shall enter the integer terms planned to disambiguate.